-Students may elect one (1) sport specialisation from AFL, Soccer or Touch Football.
+Students may elect one (1) sport specialisation from AFL, Soccer, Touch, or Netball.
 Training and specialised coaching programs are conducted during school time in place of core HPE lessons.
-Students will study core Health topics from Junior HPE and may also study sports related topics such as fitness and training, inclusion in sport competition preparation and psychology.
+Students will study core Health topics from Junior HPE and may also study sports related topics such as fitness and training, inclusion in sport competition preparation, leadership, resilience, game analysis and psychology.
 Coaching sessions will also occur outside school hours as required by individual coaches.
 All teams will receive specialised coaching by industry experts and will have the opportunity to participate in various competitions relating to their chosen sport.

-- Sports uniform (purchased through the uniform shop) and all required sports shoes, football boots and protective equipment (for AFL mouthguards are mandatory, headgear is optional). - Laptop: theory units are delivered via OneNote and online resources - Students must have access to Word or other word processing programs for assessment tasks
+- Sports uniform (purchased through the uniform shop) and all required sports shoes, football boots, netball shoes, and protective equipment (for AFL mouthguards are mandatory, headgear is optional). - Laptop: theory units are delivered via OneNote and online resources - Students must have access to Microsoft OneNote, Word or other word processing programs for assessment tasks